kubeflow/website/content/en/docs/components/training/user-guides/mpi.md

 ## Docker Images

-We push Docker images of [mpioperator on Dockerhub](https://hub.docker.com/u/mpioperator) for every release.
+We push Docker images of the [mpioperator on Dockerhub](https://hub.docker.com/u/mpioperator) for every release.
 You can use the following Dockerfile to build the image yourself:

 - [mpi-operator](https://github.com/kubeflow/mpi-operator/blob/master/Dockerfile)